King Khan (musician): Other projects

 King Khan has, in his Moon Studios and elsewhere, collaborated and recorded with friends and people he respects; as he told an interviewer, he records only people he loves.
 He has collaborated with Bloodshot Bill, releasing in 2009 a record under the name the Tandoori Knights.
 In 2001, Khan and Jasper Hood of the Moorat Fingers became The Black Jaspers, under which they recorded an album released in 2009 on In The Red Records.
 In March 2010, SubPop Records released "The Fiery Tears of St. Laurent" from King Khan and Pat Meteor.
 Meteor is best known for his work with The Demon's Claws, a Montreal-based band with which Khan has worked, and part of Khan's "death cult".
 In October 2010, a Tandoori Knights LP "Curry Up" was released followed by an EP called "Amon Ra Bless America" from a new project called Vomit Squad reuniting him with Spaceshits' drummer "Skid" Marks and others from the Montreal scene from which he came.
 In June 2011, he announced a new country music-inspired project with Jeff Clarke of Demon's Claws called Khanwood Clarke.
 In November 2011, during the first Tandoori Knights' North American tour, he announced that new releases were soon to come from both Tandoori Knights and the Black Jaspers.
 In June 2013, the album he produced for outsider torch singer Mary Ocher was released on Hamburg's Buback records.

-Controversy

-Khan gained considerable media coverage after pictures surfaced on TMZ.com and Vice Magazine of him putting his bare buttocks in the face of actress Lindsay Lohan after performing as part of the Almighty Defenders at the Cannes Festival.